 Ellie Vainker – Development and Outreach Director

 Ellie Vainker has been with Northwest Access Fund since 2017.
-Originally from the UK, Ellie moved to Washington via Texas, where she is completing a PhD in Sociocultural Anthropology at Rice University.
-Ellie first came to the Pacific Northwest as an international exchange student at the University of Washington in 2006 and holds MAs from Edinburgh University, Goldsmiths, and Rice.
-As well as an academic and grant-writing background, she has worked as a researcher on a number of award-winning documentary and film productions, and brings this passion for storytelling to the Access Fund.
+Ellie first came to the Pacific Northwest as an international exchange student at the University of Washington in 2006 and loves getting to know more of Washington and Oregon through her work at the Access Fund.
+Ellie is completing a Ph.D. in Sociocultural Anthropology at Rice University, with research interests including activism, philanthropy, and disability, feminist, and queer theory, and holds MAs from Edinburgh University, Goldsmiths, and Rice.
+She has also worked as a researcher on a number of documentary and film productions and brings this passion for storytelling to the Access Fund.

 Megan Greeley – Financial Capability Manager

 Megan Greeley joined Northwest Access Fund in January 2018.
 She is our financial coach and runs the Individual Development Account (IDA) Program.
 Megan is passionate about increasing access to opportunity for underserved populations.
 She has worked at and volunteered with various nonprofits, primarily in the areas of microfinance and global health.
 Megan holds a B.A. in Economics & Business from Westmont College and a Certificate in Nonprofit Management & Operations from the University of Washington.